mybatis/mybatis-dynamic-sql/src/site/markdown/docs/kotlinMyBatis3.md

 # Kotlin Support for MyBatis3
 MyBatis Dynamic SQL includes Kotlin extension methods that enable an SQL DSL for Kotlin.
-This is the recommended method of using the library in Kotlin.
+This is the recommended method of using the library in Kotlin with MyBatis3.

 The standard usage patterns for MyBatis Dynamic SQL and MyBatis3 in Java must be modified somewhat for Kotlin.
 Kotlin interfaces can contain both abstract and non-abstract methods (somewhat similar to Java's default methods in an interface).
 But using these methods in Kotlin based mapper interfaces will cause a failure with MyBatis because of the underlying Kotlin implementation.